-- How much support are you getting with your work? - How much support are you getting from staff? - Was academic support readily available? - Is there a place/person you can get help from if you're struggling with the subjects? - Are staff and students aware of the channels for dealing with issues? - Do you get relevant careers advice and opportunities? - Do you feel prepared for finding graduate employment after University?
+- How much support are you getting with your work? - How much support are you getting from staff? - Was academic support readily available? - Is there a place/person you can get help from if you're struggling with the subjects? - Are staff and students aware of the channels for dealing with issues? - Do you get relevant careers advice and opportunities? - Are you having regular catch ups with your Personal Academic Tutor? - Does your Personal Academic Tutor give you effective support?